 Italian wetlands of international importance include swamps and marshes, peatlands or basins, natural or artificial, permanent or temporary, with stagnant or flowing water, salt and fresh water, or brackish, including the expanses of sea water, whose depth, at low tide, does not exceed six metres and are protected under the Ramsar Convention, supporting the principles of sustainable development and biodiversity conservation.
 [Italian wetlands of the Ramsar list]

 Even if not included in the Ramsar Convention List, the Piedmont Region wetlands have been surveyed and divided into two groups: natural and semi-natural areas, artificial areas.

-To understand, when we take a walk or take time to look around, in the natural and semi-natural wetlands we have: springs, running waters, resurgences, rivers areas (oxbow, floodplains, …), lakes, ponds and marshes, peat bogs, swamps, puddles, wet forests.
-In artificial wetlands we have: artificial running waters, rice fields, artificial reservoirs, quarry lakes.
+Just to be clear, when we take a walk or take time to look around, among natural and semi-natural wetlands we have: springs, running waters, resurgences, rivers areas (oxbow-backwaters, floodplains, …), lakes, ponds and marshes, peat bogs, swamps, puddles, wet forests.
+Among artificial wetlands we have: man-made rivers, rice fields, artificial reservoirs, quarry lakes.

 These ecosystems are still at a very high risk.
 In the last 50 years, in Europe, around 2/3 of the wetlands have disappeared.
-Those that remain are in danger for climate change and pollution.
+Those that remain are in danger because of climate change and pollution.

 We get used to live in a place.
-Often, as accustomed to territory, we lose the habit of understanding and maintaining beauty, importance, value and its fragility.
+Often, as accustomed to the territory, we lose the habit of understanding and maintaining its beauty, importance, value and fragility.